legenddcr/plantUML/README.md

-# plantUML
+# plantUML Gist Rendering
-Play with plantUML.
-You can add string to plantUML rendering service URL: `github/legenddcr/plantUML/blob/master/plantuml_gist.puml`.
+PlantUML Gist is real time rendering solution for plantUML file.
+We can play with plantUML.
+Add the string to plantUML rendering service URL: `github/legenddcr/plantUML/blob/master/plantuml_gist.puml`.